Nearly geodesic surfaces are filling: Strongly filling surfaces in hyperbolic -manifolds

-\begin{defi} The intersection number between a homotopy class $[\gamma] \in \pi_1(M)$ and a homotopy class $[S]$ of surfaces is \end{defi} If a Fuchsian surface is filling, it must self-intersect sufficiently to intersect all of its own geodesics transversally.
-A Fuchsian surface minimizes the intersection number with a closed geodesic in its homotopy class. \begin{lem} Let $[\gamma]\in \pi_1(M)$ and $[S]$ be a homotopy class of a Fuchsian surface.
+\begin{defi} The intersection number between a homotopy class $[\gamma] \in \pi_1(M)$ and a homotopy class $[S]$ of surfaces is \end{defi} A Fuchsian surface minimizes the intersection number with a closed geodesic in its homotopy class. \begin{lem} Let $[\gamma]\in \pi_1(M)$ and $[S]$ be a homotopy class of a Fuchsian surface.
 Then the intersection number $[\gamma]\cdot [S]$ is realized by the number of transverse intersections of their geodesic representatives $\gamma$ and $S$

 \end{lem} \begin{proof} Lift $M$ to a fundamental domain $D \subset \hy$.
 The preimages of $\gamma$ and $S$ in $D$ are finitely many geodesic arcs and geodesic polygons.
-If an arc which is a subset of a geodesic line $\tg $ has a transverse intersection with a totally geodesic plane $P$, then the circle $\partial P$ separates the two endpoints of $\tg$.
+If an arc which is a subset of a geodesic line $\tg $ has a transverse intersection with a plane $P$, then the circle $\partial P$ separates the two endpoints of $\tg$.
 By the Morse lemma, any homotopy of $\gamma$ induces a homotopy of $\tg$, fixing its limit points.
 Similarly, any homotopy of $S$ induces a homotopy of $P$, fixing the circle at infinity.
 Thus no homotopy decreases the intersection number between $\beta $ and $P$.
 Applying this argument to all transverse intersections between the preimages of $\gamma$ and the preimages of $S$ through $D$, we conclude that the minimal number is realized by taking the geodesic representatives of both $\gamma$ and $S$. \end{proof} We call the intersection between a Fuchsian surface and a closed geodesic in a hyperbolic manifold \textit{essential}.
 The strong interplay between topology and geometry is a recurring theme in hyperbolic geometry.
-If $M=S^2 \times S^1$ and $\gamma\subset S^2$ a geodesic great circle, then $\gamma\times S^1 \subset M$ is a compressible totally geodesic torus.
-Thus \Cref{intersection between geodesic and codimension one submanifold} fails in general.
+If $M=S^2 \times S^1$ and $\gamma\subset S^2$ a geodesic great circle, then $S\coloneqq\gamma\times S^1 \subset M$ is a compressible totally geodesic torus.
+Thus for another geodesic $\eta$, $[\eta]\cdot [S]<|\eta \cap S|$ and \Cref{intersection between geodesic and codimension one submanifold} fails in general.

 As a corollary of \Cref{intersection between geodesic and codimension one submanifold}, we have \begin{lem} If a Fuchsian surface $S$ intersects a geodesic $\gamma$ transversally, then for any $S'$ homotopic to $S$, $\pi_1(M-S')$ does not contain $[\gamma]$.
-Moreover, if a Fuchsian surface $S$ is filling, its homotopy class and \cbility class are strongly filling. \end{lem}
+Moreover, if a Fuchsian surface $S$ is \gefin, its homotopy class and \cbility class are strongly filling. \end{lem}

 Thus if a Fuchsian $S$ transversally intersects every closed geodesic of $M$, $[S]$ is filling.
 This local geometric criterion for a homotopy class of geodesic surfaces to be filling also generalizes to certain non hyperbolic manifolds, e.g., the proof of \Cref{three families to be filling}. \begin{rem} \Cref{intersection between geodesic and codimension one submanifold} and \ref{Fuchsian transverse intersect means complement has no that loop} do not generalize to \las non-Fuchsian surfaces in hyperbolic manifolds: \Cref{non geodesic least area surface does not minimize intersection number} proves every such surface has redundant intersections with some closed geodesics. \end{rem}